keepitsts/GcpCaCertProject3/README.md

 1. Open CloudShell in the GCP console.

-2. Run `git clone <https repo url coming>` to clone this repo with the source code to your cloudshell instance.
+2. Run `git clone https://github.com/keepitsts/GcpCaCertProject3.git` to clone this repo with the source code to your cloudshell instance.

 3. Make sure to `cd GcpCaCertProject3` to navigate to the correct directory.